Reviews You Can Rely On

 Our Verdict

 The Nike Vomero 18 just feels good.
-Thanks to a bit of forefoot rocker and a generous helping of ZoomX and ReactX midsole foams, it rolls smoothly and has a bit of bounce.
-Sure, it's not a lightweight shoe, and sure, it feels a little bulkier than it needs to, thanks to a thick, premium upper.
-But thanks to the excellent midsole materials and geometry, it feels lighter and more nimble than it actually is.
+Thanks to a bit of forefoot rocker and a generous helping of Nike's ZoomX and ReactX midsole foams, it rolls smoothly and has a bit of bounce.
+Sure, it's not a lightweight shoe, and sure, it feels a little bulkier than it needs to be, because of a thick, premium upper, but thanks to the excellent midsole materials and geometry, it feels lighter and more nimble than it actually is.
 It's not an uptempo shoe, but it is an excellent daily trainer for stacking mileage.
 The Vomero feels great whether you're walking or running easily, and it's a shoe that should work for most runners, ranging from beginner to serious.

 REASONS TO BUY